(levodopa and benserazide)

 You may need to read it again.

-The name of your medicine is MADOPAR.
-It contains two active ingredients called levodopa and benserazide.
+The name of your medicine is Madopar.
+It contains two active ingredients called levodopa

-Ask your doctor if you have any questions about why MADOPAR has been prescribed for you.
+Ask your doctor if you have any questions about why Madopar has been prescribed for

 This medicine is available only with a doctor's prescription.